-10. SANCTIONS AND OTHER REMEDIES
+10. SANCTIONS AND OTHER REMEDIES (SECTION 10)

-The Title IX Coordinator, with the advice and counsel of the other hearing panel members, shall be responsible for imposing sanctions that are:
+The Title IX Coordinator or Deputy, with the advice and counsel (attorney) and hearing panel members, shall be responsible for imposing sanctions that are:

-- Fair and appropriate given the facts of the particular case; - Consistent with the school's handling of similar cases; - Adequate to protect the safety of the campus community; and - Reflective of the seriousness of sexual misconduct.
+- ✓ Fair and appropriate given the facts of the particular case; - Consistent with Montana Academy's handling of similar cases; - ✓ Adequate to protect the safety of the campus community; and - ✓ Reflective of the seriousness of sexual misconduct.

-The Title IX Coordinator will consider relevant factors, including if applicable: (1) the specific sexual misconduct at issue (such as penetration, touching under clothing, touching over clothing, unauthorized recording, etc.); (2) the circumstances accompanying the lack of consent (such as force, threat, coercion, intentional incapacitation, etc.); (3) the respondent's state of mind (intentional, knowing, biasmotivated, reckless, negligent, etc.); (4) the impact of the offense on the complainant; (5) the respondent's prior disciplinary history; (6) the safety of the school community; and (7) the respondent's conduct during the disciplinary process.
+The Title IX Coordinator or Deputy will consider relevant factors, including if applicable:

+- the specific sexual misconduct at issue (such as penetration, touching under clothing, touching over clothing, unauthorized recording, etc.); - the circumstances accompanying the lack of consent (such as force, threat, coercion, intentional incapacitation, etc.); - ✓ the respondent's state of mind (intentional, knowing, bias-motivated, reckless, negligent, etc.); - the impact of the offense on the complainant; - the respondent's prior disciplinary history; - the safety of Montana Academy community; and - ✓ the respondent's conduct during the disciplinary process.

-The Title IX Coordinator will render a sanctioning decision within five days following the receipt of the panel's determination.
+The Title IX Coordinator or Deputy will render a sanctioning decision within 5 days following the receipt of the panel's determination.
 The sanctioning decision will be communicated in writing to the complainant and the respondent.

-The school may impose any one or more of the following sanctions on a student determined to have violated the Policy:
+Montana Academy may impose any one or more of the following sanctions on a student or employee determined to have violated The Policy:

+- ✓ Reprimand/warning

-- Reprimand/warning - Changing the respondent's academic schedule - Disciplinary probation - Restricting access to school facilities or activities
+- ✓ Changing the respondent's course date

+- Disciplinary probation

+- Restricting access to academy facilities or activities
-- Community service

-- Issuing a "no contact" order to the respondent or requiring that such an order remain in place

-- Dismissal or restriction from school employment
+- Dismissal or restriction from academy employment or enrollment

-- Suspension (limited time or indefinite)
+- ✓ Suspension (limited time or indefinite)

-- Expulsion

-In addition to any other sanction (except where the sanction is expulsion), the school may require any student determined to be responsible for a violation of the Policy to receive appropriate education and/or training related to the sexual misconduct violation at issue.
-The school may also recommend counseling or other support services for the student.
+In addition to any other sanction (except where the sanction is dismissal), Montana Academy may require any student determined to be responsible for a violation of The Policy to receive appropriate education and/or training related to the sexual misconduct violation at issue.
+Montana Academy may also recommend counseling or other support services for the student.

-Whatever the outcome of the hearing process, a complainant may request ongoing or additional accommodations and the Title IX Coordinator will determine whether such measures are appropriate.
-Potential ongoing accommodations include:
+Whatever the outcome of the hearing process, a complainant may request ongoing or additional accommodations and the Title IX Coordinator or Deputy will determine whether such measures are appropriate.
+Potential ongoing accommodations to be offered to employees as well as students include:

-- Providing an escort for the complainant - Changing the complainant's academic schedule - Allowing the complainant to withdraw from or retake a class without penalty - Providing access to academic support, such as extra time to complete or re-take a class
+- Changing the complainant's course date - ✓ Allowing the complainant to withdraw from or retake a course without penalty - ✓ Providing access to academic support, such as extra time to complete or re-take a class or test